vnguyenbfb/vnguyenbfb.github.io/_posts/2017-06-01-Superstore Sales Analysis.md

 So what are the specific sub-categories that the business is losing money in the Central and the East?
 While profitable sub-categories are mostly performing the the same in both regions.
 Binders and Appliances are especially taking big loss in the Central (Figure 6).

+Philadelphia city should also be paid attention to with its highest sales number of $109,085 among all the cities but has a negative profit ratio of -7.99%.
+This city alone contributes 4.74% of the total business sales. <br>

 *Figure 6*

 <img src="/assets/images/P8_6.png">